Partnering with school leaders to navigate complexity and lead with intention

 I've spent over a decade helping leaders and teams across sectors navigate complex change, cultural transformation, and adaptive challenges.
 I specialise in vertical development —helping leaders make fundamental shifts in how they make sense of complexity.

-I'm bringing that expertise to the education sector because I can see that school leaders are facing challenges that are fundamentally adaptive, not technical—and many of the "solutions" being offered don't address that.
+I'm bringing that expertise to the education sector because school leaders face challenges that are fundamentally adaptive, not technical—and many of the ‘solutions’ being offered don't address that.
+The work I’ve done so far with schools and a national education agency have strengthened my conviction that the adaptive leadership approach translates powerfully into the education context.

 I'm drawn to this work because what you do matters deeply—to children, communities and our collective future.
 You deserve to thrive as you do this important work.